Sandcastles

 When you ask the AI to build an app, it works in three phases:

 Every version is saved.
 You can roll back to any previous version if an edit goes wrong.
+The app is never "deployed" — it is always live at its preview URL, always showing the latest published version.

 State collections